 Requires Pre-Approval

-On the other hand, the SFDA variation guidelines identified major changes that require approval before implementation.
-They are with heavy impact on the quality, safety, and efficacy of the product.
-Therefore, the MAH should submit a detailed eCTD dossier to describe and justify the variation.
-Note that the approval might require an SFDA GMP inspection for some variation types, such as when resourcing from a new manufacturing site.
+On the other hand, major changes require approval before implementation.
+They heavily impact the product’s quality, safety, and efficacy.
+Therefore, the MAH has to submit all the relevant documents to SFDA to describe and justify the variation.
+The approval might require an SFDA Good Manufacturing Practices (GMP) inspection for some variation types, such as resourcing from a new manufacturing site.

 Type IA Variation

-Such minor variations do not require prior approval before implementation, it is called the “Do and Tell” procedure.
+Such minor variations do not require prior approval before implementation; this is referred to as the “Do and Tell” procedure.
 Type IA variations, however, can be compiled in a single variation application to be submitted to the SFDA no later than January 31st of each year.
-The variation application for every product should indicate:
+The variation application for every product should indicate the following:

 • All IA variations have been implemented during the previous year.